rss logo

 Intro

-In one of my many projects, I needed to access a network that only had an SSH server.
-I knew that SSH tools were capable of providing a VPN tunnel, but I'd never tried it.
-It's quite easy to implement and can come in handy in many cases.
+In one of my many projects, I needed to access a network that only exposed an SSH server.
+I knew that SSH tools were capable of creating a VPN tunnel, but I had never actually tried it before.
+As it turns out, it's quite simple to set up and can be really useful in a variety of situations.

 Network diagram